nicosanti98/geojson_tiledrawer/README.md

 - `TILE_SIZE` is the tile side length in pixel;
 - `POINT_RADIUS` is the radius of the points printed;
 - `SQUARES_PER_TILE` is the number of squares in the tile shown in the square heatmap.
-If you select a power-of-two number, x and y value to add in the data array are equals and are \sqrt{number_of_squares}
+If you select a power-of-two number, x and y value to add in the data array are equals and are square root of numeber of squares;
+- `BLUR_RADIUS` is the pixel radius of blur in the heatmap;
+- `CIRCLESRADIUS` is the pixel radius of circles drawn in the heatmap;
+- `MIN_OPACITY ` is the minimum opacity level in the heatmap.

+After the initialization, you can use as you want all the methods:
+###`setSTEP (colorsArray, valuesArray)`